MAGICGrants/so-simple-theme/funds/voting.md

 * Verify the list of voters is the latest version.
 CIVS supports uploading voter email lists.
 * You will need to make one poll per question.
 * [Click here to create a CIVS poll](https://civs1.civs.us/civs_create.html).
 * Name the poll appropriately.
 This is shown to all voters.
+Eg: "MAGIC Monero Fund 2023-01 (1 of 1)"
 * Add your name as the supervisor or use `MAGIC Board`.
 * Use the info@magicgrants.org email as the supervisor.
 Do not use a Fund email (eg: MoneroFund@magicgrants.org) since this will give improper permissions to the committee members.
 * Add the proper day and time that the poll will stop.
 Polls need to be stopped manually by the supervisor (you).